web-logs2/chengshuyi.github.io/content/posts/course/mit6828/lab5.md

 ```

 > **Exercise 6.** Implement `serve_write` in `fs/serv.c` and `devfile_write` in `lib/file.c`.
->
-> Use make grade to test your code.
-Your code should pass "file_write", "file_read after file_write", "open", and "large file" for a score of 90/150.

 ```c
 // int serve_write(envid_t envid, struct Fsreq_write *req)